-The Doctoral Program Committee meets monthly and consists of the Doctoral Program Staff, the Director of Graduate Student Operations, the Assistant Dean for Academic Affairs, three additional iSchool faculty members, and one student representative.
-The role of the student representative for the Doctoral Program Committee is to serve as the elected representative of Maryland's iSchool doctoral student community.
-They represent and support the interests of the students at the college and Doctoral Committee, integrate with the Graduate Student Services Office, and assist in shaping school and program policy, mediation activity, and faculty relations.
+The Doctoral Program Committee meets monthly and consists of the Doctoral Program Staff, the Director of Graduate Student Operations, the Assistant Dean for Academic Affairs, at least three additional iSchool faculty members, and one student representative.
+The role of the student representative for the Doctoral Program Committee is to serve as the elected representative of the iSchool doctoral student community.
+They represent and support the interests of the students in the college, integrate with the Graduate Student Services Office, and assist in shaping school and program policy, mediation activity, and faculty relations.
 By supporting scholarly activities and personal growth, this position aims to promote leadership roles, social, educational, and professional development.
 The student representative has voting rights, however, due to legal requirements related to privacy, meetings or portions of meetings where the Doctoral Committee addresses issues pertaining to individual students or applicants to the college are not open to students.
+The student representative is elected each year at the beginning of the semester.

 The iSchool Assembly is the deliberative body that governs the curriculum, programs, and activities of the College. iSchool Assembly meetings take place on the first Friday of the month in September, December, February, March, April, and May.
 Members of iSchool Assembly include all iSchool faculty and staff, plus one student representative from each iSchool degree program.
 The role of the student representative is to attend all Assembly meetings and to report any relevant proceedings back to their program colleagues.
 Student representatives may also request items be added to the Assembly agenda on behalf of the iSchool doctoral student community.
 The student representative for iSchool Assembly has voting rights.
+The student representative is elected each year at the beginning of the semester.